Install from GitHub

 Congratulations!
 You’ve just made your next Quarto

-even easier!
+project with froggeR even easier!
 But how?
-Well, let’s have
+Well, let’s have a little

-a little fun: delete the _variables.yml
+fun: delete the _variables.yml

-in your local
+in your

-project you just created.
-Don’t worry… we’ll make it reappear, but this
+local project you just created.
+Don’t worry… we’ll make

-time you will not need to reinput the value fields.
-Once again, run
+it reappear, but this time you will not need to reinput the value

-saved config file that matches the one you just deleted… and it’s
+voila!
+You should see your saved config file that matches the one you

-already filled in!
+just deleted… and it’s already filled in!

-’s main benefit: making Quarto documents
+This is froggeR’s main benefit: making Quarto documents and projects

-and projects easier the next time too.
+easier the next time too.
 Later we’ll see how

 froggeR::quarto_project()